Criminology: Relative deprivation

-Relative deprivation involves the process where an individual measures his or her own well-being and materialistic worth against that of other people and perceive that they are worse off in comparison.
+Relative deprivation involves the process where an individual measures their own well-being and materialistic worth against that of other people and perceives that they are worse off in comparison.
 When humans fail to obtain what they believe they are owed, they can experience anger or jealousy over the notion that they have been wrongly disadvantaged.

-Relative deprivation was originally utilized in the field of sociology by Samuel A. Stouffer, who was a pioneer of this theory.
+Relative deprivation was originally used in sociology by Samuel A. Stouffer, a pioneer of the theory.
 Stouffer revealed that soldiers fighting in World War II measured their personal success by the experience in their units rather than by the standards set by the military.
-Relative deprivation can be made up of societal, political, economic, or personal factors which create a sense of injustice.
+Relative deprivation can be made up of societal, political, economic, or personal factors that create a sense of injustice.
 It is not based on absolute poverty, a condition where one cannot meet a necessary level to maintain basic living standards.
-Rather, relative deprivation enforces the idea that even if a person is financially stable, he or she can still feel relatively deprived.
-The perception of being relatively deprived can result in criminal behavior and/or morally problematic decisions.
+Rather, relative deprivation holds that even if a person is financially stable, they can still feel relatively deprived.
+The perception of relative deprivation can lead to criminal behavior and/or morally problematic decisions.
 Relative deprivation theory has increasingly been used to partially explain crime as rising living standards can result in rising crime levels.
-In criminology, the theory of relative deprivation explains that people who feel jealous and discontent of others might turn to crime to acquire the things that they can not afford.
+In criminology, the theory of relative deprivation explains that people who feel jealous and discontented with others might turn to crime to acquire things they cannot afford.

 Rural

 Rural criminology is the study of crime trends outside of metropolitan and suburban areas.
 Rural criminologists have used social disorganization and routine activity theories.
-The FBI Uniform Crime Report shows that rural communities have significantly different crime trends as opposed to metropolitan and suburban areas.
-The crime in rural communities consists predominantly of narcotic related crimes such as the production, use, and trafficking of narcotics.
+The FBI Uniform Crime Report shows that rural communities have significantly different crime trends than metropolitan and suburban areas.
+The crime in rural communities consists predominantly of narcotic-related crimes such as the production, use, and trafficking of narcotics.
 Social disorganization theory is used to examine the trends involving narcotics.
 Social disorganization leads to narcotic use in rural areas because of low educational opportunities and high unemployment rates.
-Routine activity theory is used to examine all low-level street crimes such as theft.
+Routine activity theory is used to examine all low-level street crimes, such as theft.
 Much of the crime in rural areas is explained through routine activity theory because there is often a lack of capable guardians in rural areas.